 IIMA’s commitment and expertise in agri-food and rural sectors dates back from its inception when the institute had accepted managerial issues related to under-managed but socially important sectors – particularly agriculture - as part of its thrust area.
 A small group, called the Agco Group, was set up in 1963 to work on the problems of agricultural sector and cooperatives.
 This Group was re-designated as the Centre for Management in Agriculture (CMA) in 1971.
 The goal of CMA has been to help the process of modernization of the agri-food sector, by using concepts of management science.

-The CMA faculty has been engaged in policy planning and implementation at national and State level.
-Some faculty members are on the boards of public, private, cooperative and other developmental organizations and members of various committees/task forces/working groups constituted by planning commission and various ministries of Government of India.
+The CMA faculty has been engaged in policy planning and implementation at national and State levels.
+Some faculty members are on the boards of public, private, cooperative and other developmental organizations and members of various committees/task forces/working groups constituted by the erstwhile planning commission (Niti Aayog) and various ministries of the Government of India.
 CMA has provided help in institution building and played a key role in setting up national level institutes like Indian Institute of Forest Management, National Institute of Agricultural Marketing, and National Institute of Cooperative Management.

-The CMA faculty is involved in teaching in Post Graduate Programme, Post Graduate Programme in Agri-Business Management and doctoral level Fellow Programme in Management with specialization in Agriculture.
-The Centre also conducts short duration Management Development Programmes (MDPs) in the areas of agricultural input marketing, food supply chain management, contract farming, strategic management of intellectual property rights for industry leaders and managers, policy planners and other stakeholders in food and agribusiness sector.
+The CMA faculty are involved in teaching in Post Graduate Programme, Post Graduate Programme in Food & Agribusiness Management and doctoral level Fellow Programme in Management with specialization in Food & Agribusiness.
+The Centre also conducts short duration Executive Education Programmes (EEPs) in the areas of agricultural input marketing, food supply chain management, contract farming and rural marketing for industry leaders and managers, policy planners and other stakeholders in food and agribusiness sector.
 CMA provides consultancy services to public, private, cooperative, voluntary and international organizations.